[ˈpè̝tə́ɾ ˈjúɾɡə̀ʦ]University of Toronto

 The most convenient way to reach me is by email at firstname.lastname@example.org

-- In May 2014, I will talk about consonant harmony as spreading at the ABC Workshop at University of California Berkeley.
+- In May 2014, I will talk about arguments for and against consonant harmony as spreading at the ABC↔Conference at the University of California, Berkeley.

 - My paper Two types of parasitic assimilation appeared in the current issue of Nordlyd.